 While stress levels are largely subjective, studies focused on pain, sleep, and other outcomes often find that patients report decreased stress levels as one of the major benefits they receive from massage therapy treatments.
 In one study on pain in acute care settings, more than half of the patients mentioned relaxation in their survey responses.
 One described the experience of receiving massage as “very helpful, soothing, comforting, and relaxing.”
 This statement is notable considering how stressful being hospitalized is.
 Improved emotional well-being and sleep were also mentioned by many patients and nurses.
 These comments are both good indicators of stress reduction.

 Most studies done on massage and anxiety have focused on specific populations.
-One study found significant improvement in both state (long term) and trait (immediate) anxiety in children with cancer and blood diseases who received Swedish massage.
+One study found significant improvement in both states (long term) and trait (immediate) anxiety in children with cancer and blood diseases who received Swedish massage.
 Another measured the physiological responses to stress (blood pressure and pulse) in hospitalized children and found similar results.
 Cardiac care patients were the focus of another study.
 Again, massage was shown to be helpful at reducing anxiety.
 Still, larger and broader studies on the matter still need to be done.

 There have been relatively few studies on massage therapy for anxiety disorders specifically, and those that have been done have been small and generally lacking good control groups.
 One randomized controlled trial found that massage therapy was significantly helpful for people with generalized anxiety disorder, but no more so than thermotherapy (relaxing with hot towels placed in different locations on the body) or being in a special relaxation room with no additional treatment.
-This study only measured improvement over multiple weeks, and not feelings of anxiety in the short term, before and after treatments.
+This study only measured improvement over multiple weeks, and not feelings of anxiety in the short term, before, and after treatments.
 Because this study didn’t have a no-treatment control group, they weren’t able to state whether all three were equally effective or equally ineffective.

 What does all this mean?

 People regularly feel that massage helps reduce their stress and anxiety.
 There are also other techniques that seem to be helpful to varying degrees, depending on the situation and the person.
-This is helpful to know, because not everyone enjoys massage.
+This is helpful to know because not everyone enjoys massage.
 For some, touch itself can be a source of stress and anxiety, so it’s helpful to know that there are other complementary therapies available that also create positive results.

 Stress and anxiety are closely tied to pain, sleep, and other factors.
 Reducing pain reduces stress levels.
 Reducing stress levels can also reduce pain.
 Improving sleep can impact both pain and stress, and vice versa.
 Does massage therapy work primarily through either pain or stress reduction, or does it impact both equally?
 This is an area for further study.